USS Bristol County

 USS Bristol County (LST-1198) was the last of the twenty Newport-class tank landing ships of the United States Navy (USN) which replaced the traditional bow door-design tank landing ships (LSTs).
 The LST was constructed by National Steel and Shipbuilding Company of San Diego, California.
 Bristol County was launched in 1971 and commissioned into the USN in 1972.
 Bristol County was assigned to the United States Pacific Fleet and remained in service until 1994 when it was decommissioned.
 Sold to Morocco that year, the vessel was recommissioned into the Royal Moroccan Navy as Sidi Mohammed Ben Abdellah.
-The ship remains in service.

 Design and description

 Bristol County was a Newport-class tank landing ship which were designed to meet the goal put forward by the United States amphibious forces to have a tank landing ship (LST) capable of over 20 kn.
 However, the traditional bow door form for LSTs would not be capable.
 Therefore, the designers of the Newport class came up with a design of a traditional ship hull with a 112 ft aluminum ramp slung over the bow supported by two derrick arms.
 The 34 LT ramp was capable of sustaining loads up to 75 LT.
 This made the Newport class the first to depart from the standard LST design that had been developed in early World War II.

 The LST had a displacement of 4793 LT when light and 8342 LT at full load.
 Bristol County was 522 ft 4 in long overall and 562 ft over the derrick arms which protruded past the bow.
 The vessel had a beam of 69 ft 6 in, a draft forward of 11 ft 5 in and 17 ft 5 in at the stern at full load.

 Bristol County was fitted with six Alco 16-645-ES diesel engines turning two shafts, three to each shaft.
 The system was rated at 16500 bhp and gave the ship a maximum speed of 22 kn for short periods and could only sustain 20 kn for an extended length of time.
 The LST carried 1750 LT of diesel fuel for a range of 2500 nmi at the cruising speed of 14 kn.
 The ship was also equipped with a bow thruster to allow for better maneuvering near causeways and to hold position while offshore during the unloading of amphibious vehicles.